What is a floating floor? Do you need a floating floor?

 3. Cork flooring is usually a floating floor.
 They come in interlocking pieces (usually 1 ft x 3ft) and click together just as a laminate does.
 (Note: there are some commercial cork flooring tiles that are glued down, and these are not floating floors).

 4. Some vinyls are floating floors (but most aren’t).
 Usually vinyl is glued down, but some of the more recent fiber floors that have some fiberglass and extra cushion for your feet can either be glued or floated.
 If they are floated, they just lie on top of the floor and are secured along the base molding or cove base along the walls and cabinets.
-There are now some floating luxury vinyl floors that look like wood planks that interlock w/ some adhesive that attach to the pieces (but not the sub-floor).
+There are now some floating luxury vinyl floors that look like wood planks that interlock w/ some adhesive that attached to the pieces (but not the sub-floor).
 They tend to be sold in the big box stores as they claim to be “do it yourself.”
 But, please watch out as most of these are low quality products and based on how most homeowners install, they usually pop up at the edges within 1-2 months.

 Here are some of the reasons:

 1. A customer wants to save money by not ripping up the floor.
 Instead, they just want to go on top of it.

 2. They have asbestos tile on the floor and it would be dangerous/illegal to remove that (or very costly to have an abatement company come in and professionally abate it).

 3. They have a floor where glue will not adhere to it well (e.g. epoxy floor or floor w/ lots of ridges and not a flat surface.
 While there are ways to smooth this out, it’s usually rather costly.